jsoftware/j-playground/README.md

 # J Playground

-A web-based J console for those who are new to the language and want to instantly explore J. (prototype under development)
+A web-based J console and tutorials for those who are new to the language and want to instantly explore J without installing the engine locally. (prototype under development)

 Introduction